Plastic: Etymology

-The noun plasticity refers specifically here to the deformability of the materials used in the manufacture of plastics.
-Plasticity allows molding, extrusion or compression into a variety of shapes: films, fibers, plates, tubes, bottles and boxes, among many others.
-Plasticity also has a technical definition in materials science outside the scope of this article referring to the non-reversible change in form of solid substances.
+The word plasticity, as a noun, specifically refers to the deformability of the materials used in the manufacture of plastics.
+Plasticity allows molding, extrusion, or compression into a variety of shapes, including films, fibers, plates, tubes, bottles, and boxes, among many others.
+In materials science, plasticity also has a more technical definition, describing the nonreversible change in form of solid substances when subjected to external forces.
+However, this definition extends beyond the scope of this article.

 Structure

 Most plastics contain organic polymers.
 The vast majority of these polymers are formed from chains of carbon atoms, with or without the attachment of oxygen, nitrogen or sulfur atoms.
 These chains comprise many repeating units formed from monomers.
 Each polymer chain consists of several thousand repeating units.
 The backbone is the part of the chain that is on the main path, linking together a large number of repeat units.
-To customize the properties of a plastic, different molecular groups called side chains hang from this backbone; they are usually hung from the monomers before the monomers themselves are linked together to form the polymer chain.
+To customize the properties of a plastic, different molecular groups called side chains hang from this backbone; they are usually attached to the monomers before the monomers themselves are linked together to form the polymer chain.
 The structure of these side chains influences the properties of the polymer.

-Properties and classifications
+Classifications

 Plastics are usually classified by the chemical structure of the polymer's backbone and side chains.
 Important groups classified in this way include the acrylics, polyesters, silicones, polyurethanes, and halogenated plastics.
 Plastics can be classified by the chemical process used in their synthesis, such as condensation, polyaddition, and cross-linking.
 They can also be classified by their physical properties, including hardness, density, tensile strength, thermal resistance, and glass transition temperature.
 Plastics can additionally be classified by their resistance and reactions to various substances and processes, such as exposure to organic solvents, oxidation, and ionizing radiation.
 Other classifications of plastics are based on qualities relevant to manufacturing or product design for a particular purpose.
 Examples include thermoplastics, thermosets, conductive polymers, biodegradable plastics, engineering plastics and elastomers.

 Thermoplastics and thermosetting polymers

 One important classification of plastics is the degree to which the chemical processes used to make them are reversible or not.

 Thermoplastics do not undergo chemical change in their composition when heated and thus can be molded repeatedly.
 Examples include polyethylene (PE), polypropylene (PP), polystyrene (PS), and polyvinyl chloride (PVC).

-Thermosets, or thermosetting polymers, can melt and take shape only once: after they have solidified, they stay solid.
+Thermosets, or thermosetting polymers, can melt and take shape only once: after they have solidified, they stay solid and retain their shape permanently.
 If reheated, thermosets decompose rather than melt.
-In the thermosetting process, an irreversible chemical reaction occurs.
+Examples of thermosets include epoxy resin, polyimide, and Bakelite.
 The vulcanization of rubber is an example of this process.
-Before heating in the presence of sulfur, natural rubber (polyisoprene) is a sticky, slightly runny material; after vulcanization, the product is dry and rigid.
+Before heating in the presence of sulfur, natural rubber (polyisoprene) is a sticky, slightly runny material, and after vulcanization, the product is dry and rigid.